Synthetic cannabinoids: Structural classifications

 There are five major categories for synthetic cannabinoids: classical cannabinoids, non-classical cannabinoids, hybrid cannabinoids, aminoalkylindoles, and eicosanoids.
 Classical cannabinoids are analogs of THC that are based on a dibenzopyran ring.
 They were developed starting in the 1960s, following the isolation of THC, and were originally the only cannabinoids synthesized.
 Classical cannabinoids include nabilone and dronabinol, and one of the best known synthetic classical cannabinoids is HU-210.
 HU-210 is a chiral compound first synthesized by Raphael Mechoulam at Hebrew University in the 1980s.
 It was discovered in herbal incense products by the U.S. Customs and Border Protection in January 2009; however, classical cannabinoids are not often seen in synthetic cannabinoid blends for recreational use, likely because they are difficult to synthesize.

 Non-classical cannabinoids include cyclohexylphenols (CP), which were first synthesized in the late 1970s to 1980s by Pfizer as potential analgesics.
 The C8 homologue of CP-47,497 (CP-47,497-C8) was one of the first synthetic cannabinoids being used recreationally.
 CP-47,497-C8 is made by extending the dimethylheptyl side chain of CP-47,497 to a dimethyloctyl side chain.
-It was discovered by forensic scientists in an herbal blend known as "Spice" in 2008, along with JWH-018, an aminoalkylindole.
+It was discovered by forensic scientists in a herbal blend known as "Spice" in 2008, along with JWH-018, an aminoalkylindole.

 Hybrid cannabinoids have a combination of classical and non-classical cannabinoid structural features.
 For example, AM-4030, a derivative of HU-210, is a hybrid cannabinoid because it has the dibenzopyran ring common of classical cannabinoids and an aliphatic hydroxyl group common in the CP family of nonclassical cannabinoids.

 Aminoalkylindoles are structurally dissimilar to THC and include naphthoylindoles (JWH-018), phenylacetylindoles (JWH-250), and benzoylindoles (AM-2233).
 Aminoalkylindoles are considered to be the most common synthetic cannabinoids found in synthetic cannabinoid blends, likely due to the fact that these molecules are easier to synthesize than classical and non-classical cannabinoids.
 The JWH molecules were first synthesized by John William Huffman at Clemson University in the late 1990s.
 The FBI concluded in a 2012 memo that as a result of the publication of J.W.
 Huffman's research, people searching for a "marijuana-like-high" would follow his recipes and methods.

 Eicosanoid synthetic cannabinoids are analogs of endocannabinoids, such as anandamide.
 Endocannabinoids are cannabinoids naturally occurring in the body.
 One of the best known synthetic analogs of anandamide is methanandamide.